Let’s talk education.

 Private education is the downfall of many people’s financial independence.
 Firstly, its expensive and secondly, its like a ratchet.
 Once one of your babies is enrolled, you’ll probably feel obliged to treat all the others equally at ruinous cost.
 So the decision of state education vs private education will be a big fork in the road.

-You needn’t worry, The Escape Artist is not Prime Minister and will not be banning private schools.
+You needn’t worry, The Escape Artist will not be banning private schools.
 Its your money, your choice.
 And if you are loaded and can afford to send your brood to private schools without impacting your decision to work or not, then fine, good for you.

 But, for most middle class people, choosing private education is like detonating a grenade under your freedom fund.
 For my money, I just don’t think the benefits match the costs.